mModule/guide_hma/BlackList.md

   <b>Please Note:</b><br>
   - Any time you make a configuration change in HMA, you need to reboot for it to take effect
   - It can take several minutes on first boot after being configured, for HMA to take effect.
 Ive noticed this on several ROM flashes.
 I would wait a good 5 minutes before testing, or opening any apps you have hidden via HMA after this first initial boot.
-On rare occasions it has taken an additonal reboot for me to see HMA take affect, so please try an additonal reboto before troubleshooting.
+On rare occasions it has taken an additonal reboot for me to see HMA take affect, so please try an additional reboot before troubleshooting.

 ---